sosjzy/SpecGen/README.md

 # SpecGen
-SpecGen: Neural spectral BRDF generation from a single RGB sphere using Spectral‑Spatial Tri‑plane Aggregation (SSTA).
+This repository implements the SpecGen method described in the paper “Neural Spectral BRDF Generation via Spectral‑Spatial Tri‑plane Aggregation”.
+SpecGen reconstructs spectral BRDFs from a single RGB sphere image, enabling spectral rendering under arbitrary illuminations and shapes covered by the material capture.
+The repository includes code for training, inference, evaluation, and scripts to reproduce the main experiments.